 In Knuckles Chaotix you can play as Charmy, who can fly for as long as you want without ever needing to land, so you can basically go straight through the levels without doing anything.

-In Nethack, a game which very much prides itself on its flexibility, you can begin the game with a pickaxe or acquire one very early on.
+In NetHack, a game which very much prides itself on its flexibility, you can begin the game with a pickaxe or acquire one very early on.
 A pickaxe can break down every wall, including the ones that separate one level from another.
 By diligent digging, you can literally bypass the entire dungeon, stopping only to bushwhack a few mandatory bosses before ascending to ultimate victory.
 This means playing with a very underlevelled character, but is quite exciting.
 The technique is known as digging for victory.

-in T-O-M-E which is a nethack variant, you can get a spell that can remove walls in all unblocked directions at once (with any class) as a result of a lost sword quest.
+In TOME, another roguelike, you can get a spell that can remove walls in all unblocked directions at once (with any class) as a result of a lost sword quest.
 Or make walls in all unblocked directions for when you want to wall in every annoying critter (breeders and stuff that summons greater dragons recursively come to mind) that saw you as a result of the first spell, and then pickaxe yourself a path around them.
 It's quite random to get either spell, but you usually get a few super powerful spells along the way.

 Some of which are tremendously useful in desintegrating every item that isn't strongly magic with ego magic or artifact, saving you a hell of a lot of manual sorting.